GeorgePimpleton/cpp_misc_files/Random Toolkit/README.md

 Makes using the C++ <random> library almost as easy as the C library random functions.
 The idea is shamelessly stolen from "Random Number Generation in C++11 - WG21 N3551.pdf".

+## Usage

+There are two separate versions of the Random Toolkit: a pre C++20 header only version and a C++20 module interface file.
+Use only one of the files!

+See the example .cpp files for basic "how to" instructions.

 ### Notes

 There may be links to websites or internet sources in these pages.
 Links can go stale.
 A search engine is your friend.